 Italy will knock you off your feet with its beauty, culture, history, food, wine, beaches, mountains, ancient ruins and so much more that makes you fall in love right from the start.
 First off, you the readers need to realize that Italy is a versatile visiting place that has many-sided attractions.
 From colorful houses to architecture’s maestro buildings and colossal mansions, from glorious past, king statues to enclosed Roman temples decorated with mesmerizing mirror works.
-Other than that, Italy is a marvelous place to grab a seat at a restaurant and enjoy scrumptious street delights like springy pasta and a whole lot of variety of cheese indulged Italian cuisine.
+Other than that, Italy is a marvelous place to grab a seat at a restaurant and enjoy scrumptious street delights like springy pasta and a whole lot of variety of cheese-indulged Italian cuisine.
 So let’s explore the top places to visit in Italy.

 Traveling around Italy remains one of the best and rarest experiences in life.
 It is the fifth most visited country in the world with more than 50 million tourists a year!

 If you’re considering enjoying a visiting wanderlust destination, it’s Italy.
-Secondly, if you’re assuming to cherry pick a single place out of it, then Rome probably is the best out of the lot.
+Secondly, if you’re assuming to cherry-pick a single place out of it, then Rome probably is the best out of the lot.

-This architecture-wise extravagant city is one of Italy’s pride places where it nestles in some of the most splendid concrete and glass ‘structures.
+This architecture-wise extravagant city is one of Italy’s pride places where it nestles in some of the most splendid concrete and glass structures.
 You cannot overlook the iconic Colosseum which is a medieval Roman gladiatorial arena.
 The St. Peter’s Basilica is the largest building compound with many-sided corners and commotions.
 The Pantheon is a staggering structure that depicts the Roman church designs of that time.
 To be honest, the land of Rome is cultivated with courteous grounds to visit and enjoy your holidays.
 The Trevi Fountain is for all those who hope for their deepest wishes to come true by throwing a coin in the encircled water spring.
 The Roman Forum edifice at the city’s hub portrays the ancient Roman Empire.
-Rome is famous for historical places in Italy and one of the Top Places to visit in Italy.
+Rome is famous for historical places in Italy and is one of the Top Places to visit in Italy.

-It doesn’t ends here; you can stroll around the white Sistine Chapel, enjoy the perfect pizza, pasta and coffee at the famous Piazza Navona square, and if you’re considering yourselves as the happy-go-lucky Gotham’s Joker, the Spanish Steps in Rome is the perfect place to spark on some clumsy yet sassy dance steps.
+It doesn’t end here; you can stroll around the white Sistine Chapel, enjoy the perfect pizza, pasta and coffee at the famous Piazza Navona square, and if you’re considering yourselves as the happy-go-lucky Gotham’s Joker, the Spanish Steps in Rome is the perfect place to spark on some clumsy yet sassy dance steps.

 The amphitheater at Taormina in Sicily is one Top places to visit in Italy standing today as well-preserved.
 The Palermo’s bazaar is the must-visit place if you’re looking for exotic foodstuff followed by Italian Romeos with mustaches chanting praises for their bestselling products.
 The Ballaro Market is quite famous for its exotic fruits and veggies variety.
 Before mentioning the terrific inner titbits’ of the culturally diverse Sicily, you cannot ignore the mesmeric blue beaches.
 They’re famous for couples and families looking to witness some of the most pretty dreamy sunsets orchestrated with rustic Italian towns’ backdrop.
 For newlyweds, the Isola Bella Sea Beach in Italy is an exotic Easter egg surprise.
 The gorgeous Isola Bella Sea Beach is bedecked with spellbinding turquoise blue waters.
 The cool cream-colored sand seashore adds an extraordinary balance between land and sea.
 Sicily is one of the top romantic getaways in Italy for couples.